curlsli/webpack-book/docs/en/techniques/04_testing.md

 Porting a webpack setup to Jest requires more effort especially if you rely on webpack specific features.
 [The official guide](https://facebook.github.io/jest/docs/en/webpack.html) covers quite a few of the common problems.
 You can also configure Jest to use Babel through [babel-jest](https://www.npmjs.com/package/babel-jest) as it allows you to use Babel plugins like [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) to match webpack's functionality.

-T> [jest-webpack](https://www.npmjs.com/package/jest-webpack) provides an integration between webpack and Jest.
+> [jest-webpack](https://www.npmjs.com/package/jest-webpack) provides an integration between webpack and Jest.

 ## AVA